William Barlow (bishop of Chichester): Missions to Scotland

 William Barlow, then Prior of the Monastery of Bisham, was sent to Scotland in October 1534.
 He went again to James V of Scotland with William Howard in February 1536.
 Barlow wrote to Cromwell discussing the miseries of the English border people who were not well served by the judiciary, and compared their situation to the rule of a corrupt Abbot whose officers live in luxury and support his power whilst the brothers live in grievous wretchedness.
 In Edinburgh, Barlow encountered the suspicions of the King's Catholic advisors, who feared he had come to preach or take away Henry VIII's sister Margaret Tudor.
 Howard in his letter of 25 April 1536 referred to Barlow as 'My Lord of Saint David,' and regretted that Barlow could not advise him during his meeting with James V at Stirling Castle on Good Friday.

 Howard and Barlow were in Edinburgh in May 1536, and learnt of a plan for James V to marry his mistress Margaret Erskine although they thought it was 'against the heart of all his nobles.'
-They heard that James had sent a messenger to the Pope asking him to forbid James to meet Henry VIII.
+They heard that James had sent a messenger to Pope Paul III asking him to forbid James to meet Henry VIII.
 Barlow stayed in Scotland some days after Howard's return at request of Margaret Tudor, and he joked to Cromwell that it would be no more unpleasant to leave Edinburgh than for Lot to pass out of Sodom.